 I received a confirmation message from translators A and B, and radio silence from the other two – which wasn’t very encouraging considering that you pay for the project upfront.

 Eventually, that evening, I received a “ticket” from Fiverr saying that there was an issue with my order, and a message from Translator D: “Its 520 words you should add me 5$” [sic].
-I apologised and asked if she’d do it if I made the text a round 500 words, and received a two letter response: “Its 350”.
-I realised than that I’d misread her gig description and, since she was being kind of blunt and unfriendly, cancelled the order.
+I apologised and asked if she’d do it if I made the text a round 500 words, and received a two-word response: “Its 350”.
+I realised then that I’d misread her gig description and, since she was being kind of blunt and unfriendly, cancelled the order.
 Clearly my $5 wasn’t going to get me any customer service.

 With $5 credit on my account, I enlisted a new translator: